-It’s officially summer this week, but the warm weather has been in Toronto for a while now.
-And with warm weather, comes the risk of Lyme disease in Ontario.
+It’s almost officially summer, but the warm weather has been in Toronto for a while now.
+And with the rising temperatures, comes the risk of Lyme disease in Ontario.

 Toronto Public Health issued a reminder to the public to protect themselves against the blacklegged tick bites, the only type of ticks found in the province that can transmit the bacteria causing the disease.